With a wealth of measurement devices on the market, we ask which type you should be using in your golf.

 GPS devices usually come with thousands or courses pre-loaded which can be a huge bonus if you have not played a course before.

 You also get hazard information and overhead maps of the hole, which will hopefully guide your strategy and thusly save you shots, especially on blind holes.
+On many of the products the quality of the screens are excellent too.

 Related: Best Golf GPS Devices